yannik-cyber/nlp_weatherman/README.md

 - Bye
 - Unknown

-With our entity recognition, we can find out the requested location and time for the weather.
+With our entity recognition, we can find out the requested location and time of the weather question.

 We use the Open Weather OneCall-API for getting the latest weather data (for every requested location).